Azure/ALZ-PowerShell-Module/docs/wiki/[User-Guide]-Starter-Module-Terraform-Complete-Multi-Region.md

 <!-- markdownlint-disable first-line-h1 -->
-The `complete_multi_region` starter module provides full customization of the Azure Landing Zone using the `config.yaml` file.
-The `config.yaml` file provides the ability to enable and disable modules, configure module inputs and outputs, and configure module resources.
-It is multi-regional by default and can support 2 or more regions.
+The `complete_multi_region` starter module provides full customization of the Azure Landing Zone using a YAML or JSON configuration file.
+The configuration file provides the ability to enable and disable modules, configure module inputs and outputs, and configure module resources.
+It is multi-regional by default and can support 1 or more regions.

 A custom config file can be passed to the `configuration_file_path` argument of the ALZ PowerShell Module.
 This allows you to firstly design your Azure Landing Zone, and then deploy it.
-The config file can be in `yaml` or `json` format, our examples are all `yaml`.
+The config file can be in YAML or JSON format, our examples are all YAML.

-If not specified, the default `config-hub-and-spoke-vnet.yaml` file will be used, which can be seen [here](https://github.com/Azure/alz-terraform-accelerator/blob/main/templates/complete_multi_region/config-hub-and-spoke-vnet.yaml).
+If not specified, the default `config-hub-and-spoke-vnet-multi-region.yaml` file will be used, which can be seen [here][example_starter_module_complete_config_hub_spoke_multi_region].

-Example input files can be found here:

-- [inputs-azure-devops-terraform-complete-multi-region.yaml][example_powershell_inputs_azure_devops_terraform_complete_multi_region]
-- [inputs-github-terraform-complete-multi-region.yaml][example_powershell_inputs_github_terraform_complete_multi_region]
-- [inputs-local-terraform-complete-multi-region.yaml][example_powershell_inputs_local_terraform_complete_multi_region]

 The following table describes the inputs required for the `complete_multi_region` starter module.